Village of Brainard Board of Trustees

 - 4. Business:

 - a.
-Consider building Permit for 105 E Washington St.
+Consider building permit for 107 S Madison St.

-- Motion made by Trustee Robeson to approve the building permit for 105 E. Washington St., seconded by Trustee Pesek.
+- Motion made by Trustee Robeson to approve the building permit for 107 S Washington St., seconded by Trustee Pesek.

 Voting aye: Robeson, Pesek, Karber, Hummel, and Vrbka.